Linux hardening with sysctl settings

 The GNU/Linux kernel powers a lot of systems, from big mainframes to the Android device in your pocket.
 If you want to achieve more security on your Linux systems, it would make sense to start hardening there, right?
 While securing the kernel looks easy at first sight, there is more to it than initially meets the eye.
-Let’s have a look at some kernel options and defining the best sysctl values for Linux systems.
+We will have a look at some kernel options and how to select the best sysctl values for Linux systems.

 There is a lot going on within the Linux kernel.
-It is a complicated machine, doing the most low-level activities possible, like writing bits to disk, or sending data to the video buffer.
+It is like a complicated machine with many small tasks to perform.
+Most of these tasks are low-level interactions with the hardware, like writing bits to disk or sending data to the video buffer.
 When we look at it from a security point of view, there are a few areas which can use our attention:

 - Kernel modules

 The options to harden the system in these areas depend on the type of kernel you use (monolithic or dynamic).
 When using a big monolithic kernel, every required module is added during compilation time.
 For security a good thing.
 At the same time, it also means less flexibility.
 For that reason, it is common to see the “dynamic” kernel being used.
 This means we can alter the behavior of the kernel during runtime.
 The most obvious example is loading new kernel modules, to provide more information.
 Something that is not possible with a monolithic kernel.

 Kernel parameters are one of the things we can change independently of how the kernel was built.
 By using a system control interface, we can talk to the kernel and read and change some settings.
 Good to know is that this is a powerful way to influence the behavior of the kernel.
 So it also comes with some risk.
 Still, it is definitely worth better understanding several of these areas, to optimize your kernel and have an increased level of performance and security.
 By knowing the details of these so-called tunables, you can find the best possible sysctl values for your environment.